MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-score-calculation.md

 ### Technical and non-technical actions

 Actions are grouped by whether they are technical or non-technical in nature.
-The scoring impact of action type differs.
+The scoring impact of each action differs by type.

 - **Technical actions** are implemented by interacting with the technology of a solution (for example, changing a configuration).
 The points for technical actions are granted once per action, regardless of how many groups it belongs to.